Modi script: Features of the letters

-There are numerous modifications that are made to the Modi script in writing as "shortcuts," reflecting its history as a quasi-shorthand form of Devanagari.
+Numerous modifications are made to the Modi script in writing as "shortcuts", reflecting its history as a quasi-shorthand form of Devanagari.

 The consonants fall into three broad categories: 1) Those that always retain their isolated form and attach their dependent vowel forms in a way common to most Indic scripts; 2) Those that take on a "contextual" form and change their form only in the presence of a dependent vowel immediately after, in which case those vowel forms are attached to the contextual form of the consonant in a uniform way as done with the consonants in Category 1 and with most other Indic alphabets; and 3) Those that form ligatures in the presence of vowel following the consonants.
 The ligatures are generally determined by the shape of the consonant and the presence of a loop on the right.

 Regarding conjuncts, as in Devanagari, ksha and tra have special conjuncts, while other consonants typically occupy half forms or contextual forms.
 The letter ra is special, as it can take different visual positions as the first consonant in a conjunct cluster depending on whether it is palatalized or not.
-As the second consonant in a cluster, however, it functions almost identically to Devanagari.
+As the second consonant in a cluster, however, it functions almost identically as in Devanagari.

-Alternative forms of the letter ra are also used to make multisyllabic clusters involving ra.
+Alternative forms of the letter ra are also used to make multisyllabic clusters involving it.
 This is seen in kara, tara, sara, and a few others as a subjoined ra to the bottom right of a letter, and in joining at the end of other syllables, it is seen with a curved head.
 Following dependent vowel signs like -aa and punctuation marks like dandas, the ra also joins underneath, and any additional vowel marks are written directly on top of the subjoined ra.

 Modi also has an empty circle that indicates abbreviations, which also may have been borrowed by Goykanadi, used for writing Konkani, which is closely related to Marathi.

-Headstroke
+Head stroke

-The headstroke in Modi is unlike Devanagari in that it is typically written before the letters are, in order to produce a "ruled page" for writing Modi in lines.
-Thus, there are no word boundaries that can be visibly seen, since the headstroke doesn't break between words.
+The head stroke in Modi is unlike Devanagari in that it is typically written before the letters are, in order to produce a "ruled page" for writing Modi in lines.
+Thus, there are no word boundaries that can be visibly seen, since the head stroke does not break between words.

 Usage

 The Modi script was frequently used as a shorthand script for swift writing in business and administration.
 Modi was used primarily by administrative people as well as businessmen in keeping their accounts and writing Hundis (credit notes).
-Modi was also used to encrypt the message since not all people were well versed in reading this script.
+Modi was also used to encrypt the message since not all people were well-versed in reading this script.